MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connector-details-errors.md

 ![Connector list with a connector selected and details pane showing the list of errors for the connector.](media/errormonitoring2.png)

-Below is the list of different errors that can appear against any connection.
+Following is the list of different errors that can appear against any connection.

 Error code | Error message | Solution
 --- | --- | ---
 1000 | The data source isn't available.
 Check your internet connection or make sure the data source is still accessible by the connector. | This error occurs when the data source is not reachable due to a network issue or when the data source itself is deleted, moved, or renamed.
 Check if the data source details provided are still valid.
-1001 | Can't update the data, because the data source is throttling the connector. | To unthrottle the data source, check if its scale limits can be increased or wait until a less traffic-heavy time of the day.
+1001 | Can't update the data because the data source is throttling the connector. | To unthrottle the data source, check if its scale limits can be increased or wait until a less traffic-heavy time of the day.
 1002 | Can't authenticate with the data source.
 Verify that the credentials associated with this data source are correct. | Click **Edit** to update the authentication credentials.
 1003 | The account associated with the connector doesn't have permission to access the item. |  Ensure the proper account has access to the item you want indexed.
 1005 | Credentials associated with this data source have expired.
 Renew the credentials and update the connection. | Click **Edit** to update the authentication credentials.